netdata/netdata/docs/contributing/style-guide.md

 - Include alt text for images and image links.
 - Ensure any information contained within a graphic element is also available as plain text.
 - Avoid idioms that may not be familiar to the user or that may not make sense when translated.
-- Avoid local, culturalm or historical references that may be unfamiliar to users.
+- Avoid local, cultural, or historical references that may be unfamiliar to users.
 - Prioritize active, direct language.
 - Avoid referring to someone's age unless it is directly relevant; likewise, avoid referring to people with age-related descriptors like "young" or "elderly."